Medicaid Coverage

 • Meet your state's Medicaid eligibility requirements

-• Prior authorization from your state Medicaid program or MCO
+• Pre-approval from your state Medicaid program or your Medicaid health plan

 • Type 2 diabetes or obesity diagnosis (coverage varies by state for weight management)

-• Some states require use of Medicaid-preferred pharmacy
+• Some states require using a Medicaid-preferred pharmacy

 Tips for Getting Approved